mslhii/android-root-projects/random_patched_boot_images/README.md

-### Random Patched Boot and vbmeta/other misc Images
+### Random Patched Boot and vbmeta/other misce Images
 New and patched boot and recovery images are to be uploaded to this repository as well as vbmeta and other random images